gravitee-io/keeper-circleci-orb/README.md

 - `install`: to install [Keeper Secrets Manager CLI](https://docs.keeper.io/secrets-manager/secrets-manager/secrets-manager-command-line-interface)
 - `env-export`: to export a secret value in an environment variable automatically

-:warning: On Alpine-based systems, the install command will install KSM using PIP.
-Therefore, the installation is way longer than the installation with binary.

 **Meta**: This repository is open for contributions!
 Feel free to open a pull request with your changes.

 ## Resources